This Keyword in Java with Examples

 {

-// Declare an instance method whose a parameter is t with class type Test.
+// Declare an instance method with a parameter t of type class.

 void m1(Test t)